Centiiv/dex-p2p-protocol/README.md

 ## License

 All rights reserved.
 Unauthorized use, distribution, or modification of this code is strictly prohibited.
-This software is the property of [Your Name or Company].
-Any use of this software requires a license from [Your Name or Company].
+This software is the property of Centiiv Technologies LTD. Any use of this software requires a license from Centiiv Technologies LTD.
-For inquiries about obtaining a license, please contact [Your Email or Contact Information].
+For inquiries about obtaining a license, please contact hello@centiiv.com.